jonnycomes/pygit/docs/init.md

 - Without these directories and files, pygit cannot track commits, branches, or staged changes.
 - The structure mimics core Git concepts, enabling easier implementation of commands that rely on these components.

----

-This completes the setup for a new pygit repository, ready to stage, commit, and manage your files!